moonlight8978/notes/aws/dynamo-db.md

 * Cannot be changed

-* Partition key: which partition should be written to
+* Partition key: which partition should be written to, also known as Hash

-  Sort key: How data should be sorted on partition
+  Sort key: How data should be sorted on partition, also known as Range

-  Data type: Number, String, and Binary

 * Using only partition key: Simple primary key